 Common Career Mistakes and How to Avoid Them

-Are you doing everything possible to progress your career but not getting results?
-Have you ever thought about why your colleague or friend gets promoted, while you’re still stuck in the same place?
-In reality, the majority of us make common mistakes in our careers that stagnate growth.
-Continue reading to learn about the mistakes we make and how you can avoid making them.
+Are you doing everything possible to advance the status of your career but without success?
+Have you ever asked yourself why your coworker or friend is promoted while you are still in the same job?
+Most of us make a few common errors in our careers that stagnate progress.
+Learn about these mistakes and ways you can avoid making them.

 Key Takeaways

-- Consider Mentoring, Continuing Learning, and Transferable Skill Set Enhancement to remain competitive.
+- Look into mentoring, continuing education, and Transferable Skill Set development to remain competitive.

 Not Establishing Goals